 Do your dinnertime hours involve sitting on a baseball field or waiting in your car outside of dance class?
 If sitting with family around the kitchen table isn’t likely every weekday, there are still ways to make a healthy meal happen.
 These portable recipes for busy families on the go are quick and easy to prepare.
-Get the tips on what to make that will please everyone, how to safely pack food and fresh snack ideas to fill their bellies.
+Get the tips on easy meals that will please the whole family, how to safely pack food for travel, and fresh snack ideas to satisfy a busy family away from home.

 Recipes for Busy Families on the Go

 Just because you aren’t sitting at the dinner table doesn’t mean you can’t dine on a home-cooked meal.
-Can you feed the family and still avoid the snack bar or the fast food drive-thru on hectic nights?
+Can you feed the family on busy weeknights and still avoid the snack bar or the fast food drive-thru?
+Yes!

 These recipes for busy families on the go are perfectly portable!
 They can be prepared at home, then eaten at your chosen destination.

 I’ve spent so many nights with a growling tummy while watching my kids play water polo, soccer and Little League games.
 The call of fast food burgers and fries can be great when you’re waiting outside the gymnastic class or basketball court.

 Perhaps you’ve planned a day out of the house and need to bring your own dish.
 Whether it’s a church gathering, neighborhood party or concert in the park, these recipes for busy families on the go have you covered!

 Sometimes you just can’t wait to eat until you get home, whatever hour that might be.
 If your dinner needs to be eaten while you’re out, these are the new recipes and ideas you need for a healthy and simply satisfying meal.

 Just like any meal you prepare, a little advance planning must take place.
 That includes coming up with a menu, purchasing the groceries and actually making the dish.